 - The relationship with your prospects, do they know you, like you, trust you.

-Success depends on all of the above being in alignment.
-But we’re all at different stages in deciding what, who, when etc.
+Success depends on all of the above being in alignment in deciding what, who, when etc.

 It seems that even at the most basic level of marketing, to achieve perfectionism in business, you have to be prepared to take a risk – or at least appreciate that marketing is about experimenting – until you get your own formula kicking in.